EphraimCompEng/multipy/docs/README.md

 0b [10000100] -> 132
 ```

-This is simplified and only 4-bits, but you get the idea.
+This is only 4-bits, but you get the idea.
 First partial products "fan out" and then reduced in subsequent layers.

 Note that for any multiplication the output can be upto **2x** the input width.